1454145212956ffffffff99d2a7ef

 Types of quinoa

-Quinoa varies in color, from white to orange, red, purple and black, depending on its variety.
-White quinoa is often considered "traditional" quinoa: All varieties have a nutty flavor when cooked, however, red quinoa has an earthier flavor than white quinoa.
-Cooked quinoa has a soft and delicate texture, but red quinoa is harder and crunchier than white.
+Quinoa varies in color, from white to orange, red, purple, and black, depending on the variety.
+White quinoa is often considered "traditional."
+All varieties have a nutty flavor when cooked; however, red quinoa has a more earthy taste than white quinoa.
+Cooked quinoa has a soft, delicate texture, but red quinoa is harder and crunchier than white quinoa.